California Quail Ready to be Released in Osoyoos!

 • Call a wildlife rehabilitator if you see an orphaned bird as the good Samaritan did.
 Seek advice first before scooping up baby birds or mammals, their behaviour might be part of their natural development

 We can also help birds in need.
 If you see an injured bird that has exposed bone or blood, no feathers, bugs, or insects covering it, or is sleeping, human intervention is required.
-Call Wildlife Rescue’s helpline at 604-526-7275 to leave your contact information and observation.
+Please contact our Support Centre for assistance.

 Help Save Wildlife Today!